arranlomas/Ask-A-Question/README.md

 settings -> security -> check Unknown sources (also recommend you check Verify apps) -> open the apk and follow hints to install

-This app is used as a sandbox for me to play around, we use it with some collegues to add questions for our discussions.

-DO NOT PUT PRIVATE INFORMATION ON THE APP - the questions posted are visible to anyone that downloads the apk, do not post private info
+DO NOT PUT PRIVATE INFORMATION ON THE APP - the app is not secure

 Screenshots: